The City of Boulder reminds community members that the Boulder Star area on Flagstaff Mountain is closed.

+The Boulder Chamber will light the Boulder Star on Veterans Day, Saturday, November 11.
 The City of Boulder reminds everyone to view the Boulder Star from afar as it remains closed.
-No designated trail currently leads to the Boulder Star, which sees large gatherings during the winter.
-View open space locations to see the star below.
+See a list of open space locations to view the star below.

 City of Boulder Open Space and Mountain Parks (OSMP) welcomes community members to view the star from open space locations, including: